 Movement can help our energy and mood, and it can support sleep later on.

-If we arrive during the day, a walk outside is one of the best all-round jet lag tools: it adds light exposure and gentle exercise at the same time.
+If we arrive during the day, a walk outside is one of the best all‑round jet lag remedies: it adds light exposure and gentle exercise at the same time.

 If we arrive at night, we can avoid hard workouts close to bedtime because they can keep us alert.
 Stretching, an easy walk, or light mobility work can help us wind down instead.